-Hello, and welcome to my photography portfolio.
+Hello, and welcome to my photography journal.

-My name is Jeff Squibb
+My name is Jeff Squibb,

 I have had a camera in my hands since 8th grade 1978.
 While in 8th grade, a close friend who was a year ahead of me in school brought home a camera from high school, and that was all it took.
 My neighbor at the time was a man named Bill Reese (Awesome man).
 I found out that he repaired cameras for different people in the area and bought my first camera from him a Topcon 35mm.
 Mr. Reese would let me use his darkroom in his basement, and I would stop by and talk with him about the mechanics of cameras.